[(1) A qualifying disclosure is made in accordance with this section if the worker—

 (i) that the relevant failure falls within any description of matters in respect of which that person is so prescribed, and

 (ii) that the information disclosed, and any allegation contained in it, are substantially true.

-(2) An order prescribing persons for the purposes of this section may specify persons or descriptions of persons, and shall specify the descriptions of
+(2) An order prescribing persons for the purposes of this section may specify persons or descriptions of persons, and shall